 Are you eligible?
 Yes ✔️

-- Blog content ideation and publishing – This means, have an idea of what the company does and write in this niche.
+- Blog content ideation and publishing – This means, having an idea of what the company does and writing in this niche.

 - Newsletters writing and distribution – you know, those annoying things your inbox is full of.

-- Knowledge base articles writing and keyword research – You know basic SEO?
+- Knowledge base article writing and keyword research – You know basic SEO?
 You are good to go.

-- Content calendar and coordination of all publishing pieces – Basically – “we wll teach you how to use our calendar / task managment app”
+- Content calendar and coordination of all publishing pieces – Basically – “we will teach you how to use our calendar/task managment app”

 Are you eligible?
 Yes ✔️